robitalec/review-chopin/review.md

         - packages
         - consider loading packages in way that most users will be more familiar with eg. `library(chopin)`

-Using :: or both :: and library in vignettes
+Using :: or both :: and library in vignettes (users are likely more familiar with `library()`)
 - Generate computational grids
 - Extracting Weather/Climate Geospatial Data with `chopin`

-**Suggestions**:

-Consider revising to develop bullet points into paragraphs.
-Some shorter lists to compare options or list steps can be helpful but, generally, I find a full page of bullets hard to process.
-- Generate computational grids
-- Good practice of using `chopin` in HPC
+Suggestions:

 Missing link to external functions / packages
 - Generate computational grids